AXIS Speed Monitor

 Note

-To upgrade the application, just install the new version.
+To upgrade the application, just install the latest version.
 There is no need to uninstall the previous version.

 Configure the application